 What are Lagoon Water Fleas?

-Daphnia pulex, although often called a water flea, is actually a freshwater crustacean closely related to shrimp.
-It takes its nickname from the way it propels itself through the water, which resembles the hop of a flea.
+Daphnia pulex, although often called water fleas, are actually freshwater crustaceans closely related to shrimp.
+They take their nickname from the way they propel themselves through the water, which resembles the hop of a flea.
 Daphnia, the most common microscopic crustacean, can be visible to the naked eye, with lengths ranging from 0.2–5 mm.
 Their reproduction alternates between asexual and sexual reproduction, with females laying eggs during the warmer season and males only being produced during stressed conditions, such as overcrowding or cold temperatures.
 Eggs laid in the winter have a thicker protective shell and hatch in the spring.